 G. Structures that do not meet the minimum setbacks to lot lines (side yard or rear yard setback) and road right-of-way lines.
 The following requirements do not apply to the OHWM setback.

+1.

+Accessory structures that encroach over lot lines, road right-of-way lines, or

+are located within the road setback,

+side yard or rear yard setback are

+permitted ordinary maintenance and repair.

+Such accessory structures shall

+not be structurally altered, improved, replaced or expanded.

-- Accessory structures that encroach over lot lines, road right-of-way lines, or are located within the road setback, side yard or rear yard setback are permitted ordinary maintenance and repair.
-Such accessory structures shall not be structurally altered, improved, replaced or expanded. - Dwelling units or principal buildings located in road setback, side yard setback or rear yard setback areas may be continued subject to the following: - a.
+are located within the road setback,

+Such accessory structures shall

+2. Dwelling units or principal buildings located in road setback, side yard setback or rear yard setback areas may be continued subject to the following:

+a.
 All work must be in strict compliance with all other requirements of this ordinance.
-Ordinary maintenance, repairs and structural improvements shall be permitted. - b.
+Ordinary maintenance, repairs and structural improvements shall be permitted.

+b.
 A dwelling unit or principal building or portions thereof located in a road setback, side yard setback or rear yard setback areas is permitted to be expanded vertically and horizontally, which may result in total replacement, in a direction away from the adjoining lot line or road right-of-way line.
-Upon reaching the setback line, such expansion may also be lateral to the setback line.
+Upon reaching the setback line, such expansion may also be lateral to the setback line. c.
+In the event a proposed expansion is in a road setback area, the property owner shall obtain a written statement from the government entity that has jurisdiction over such road stating that it has no objection.